davidgozalo/ih_datamadpt0420_final_project/README.md

 The project aims to explore the capabilities of a pipeline to use a persons dataset, a product dataset and specific business rules to produce a match between a person and an investment portfolio.

 ### **Status**
--Design: gather information to define the scope of the project
+- Design: gather information to define the scope of the project

--Define business rules:
+- Define business rules:
-    -segments of people
+    - segments of people
-    -portfolios
+    - portfolios
-    -rules that link segments and portfolios
+    - rules that link segments and portfolios
-    -rules that personalize a portfolio for a person
+    - rules that personalize a portfolio for a person

--Operation:
+- Operation:
-    -assign a segment to a specific portfolio -optimize a portfolio for a specific person
+    - assign a segment to a specific portfolio
+    - optimize a portfolio for a specific person

 ### **Work plan**